* At the bottom of this page, you can link to older cards going back to 2001.

 Shouldn’t it say in parentheses that the Kongs must match like it does in any like numbers #2, where it says pairs must match?

-There's no rule that the League set for itself as to how every parenthetical should be written.
-I suppose the League believes that most of its members can see that the 1111 + 9999 is one color and the 10 is a separate color, and have read the back of the card where it says that 2 colors means 2 suits.
+I suppose that would be helpful, if the text fits.
+There's no rule as to how every parenthetical should be written.
+I suppose the League believes that most of its members can see that the 1111 + 9999 is one color and the 10 is a separate color, and know that 2 colors means 2 suits.

 (13579 #6)